taye/csv-to-json-rest-api/README.md

 | `/incidents/district/{district}` | All incidents for a certain district (eg, TALLAGHT, KILMAINHAM) |
 | `/incidents/postcode/{postcode}` | All incidents in a postcode (D4, D2, D7, etc). |

-The response is an array of incidents or null if no matching incident is found.
+The response is an array of incidents.
 For example:

 `/incidents/432`